preservation priorities

 U. S. 41 at White Circle, 1864

-Part of an extensive line of trenches dug for the Battle of Kennesaw Mountain, these earthworks are in private ownership and are threatened by future development.
-Cobb Landmarks will attempt to communicate with owners to preserve the trenches as part of parks or green space.
+Part of an extensive line of trenches dug for the Battle of Kennesaw Mountain, these earthworks were threatened by development.
+Cobb Landmarks communicated with developers to preserve a portion of the trenches.

 Picture